elestio/terraform-provider-elestio/docs/resources/gitlab.md

 - `datacenter` (String) The datacenter of the provider where the service will be hosted.
 You can look for available datacenters in the [providers documentation](https://change.me).
 Requires replace to change it.
 - `project_id` (String) Identifier of the project in which the service is.
 Requires replace to change it.
 - `provider_name` (String) The name of the provider to use to host the service.
 You can look for available provider names in the [providers documentation](https://change.me).
 Requires replace to change it.
 - `server_name` (String) Service server name.
+Must consist of lowercase letters, `a-z`, `0-9`, and `-`, and have a maximum length of 60 - underscore not allowed characters.
 Must be unique within the project.
 Requires replace to change it.
 - `server_type` (String) The server type defines the power and memory allocated to the service.
 Each `provider_name` has a list of available server types.
 You can look for available server types in the [providers documentation](https://change.me).
 You can only upgrade it, not downgrade.
 - `support_level` (String) Service support level.
 You can look for available support levels and their advantages in the [support documentation](https://change.me).
 Requires replace to change it in terraform.
 It is recommended to use the web dashboard to change it without replacing the service.